GLOBAL MARKETS-Political jitters lift gold, dent euro and French debt

 NEW YORK, Feb 8 Political uncertainty ahead of European elections gave nervous investors a reason to sell the euro and kept French government debt under pressure on Wednesday, while the price of safe-haven gold hit three-month highs.

-Wall Street was mixed and European shares closed slightly higher, while oil prices edged up after a surprise draw in gasoline stockpiles and investors covered short positions.
+Wall Street stocks opened lower, weighed down by losses in the banking and healthcare sector, and European share prices turned negative, while oil recovered after a surprise draw in gasoline stockpiles.

-Euro zone government bond yields fell broadly, though French debt lagged the rest with 10-year yields falling three basis points to 1.1 percent but remaining not far off 17-month highs touched on Monday.
-Low-risk German equivalents fell 5.4 basis points to 0.31 percent, a two-week low.
+Euro zone government bond yields fell broadly, though French debt lagged the rest with 10-year yields falling three basis points to 1.1 percent but remain not far off the 17-month highs touched on Monday.
+Low-risk German equivalents fell 5.4 bps to 0.31 percent, a two-week low.

-This pushed the spread between the two yields at one point to more than 78 basis points, its widest since November 2012, a move that was also fuelled by expectations that the European Central Bank's bond-buying stimulus scheme has peaked.
+This pushed the spread between the two yields at one point to more than 78 bps, its widest since November 2012, a move that was also fuelled by expectations that the European Central Bank's bond-buying stimulus scheme has peaked.

 "If you step back, the big picture still remains - that of political concerns in Europe concomitant with speculation over ECB tapering," said Rabobank's head of rates strategy Richard McGuire.